Use OneDrive for Business to manage your private documents

 Things to consider

-OneDrive storage folders are created in the user's current Customer Engagement language.
+OneDrive storage folders are created in the user's current Customer Engagement (on-premises) language.
 If the language changes, new folders will be created in the new language.
 Old folders will remain in the previous language.

 There may be a delay between when the documents are shared in OneDrive and when they're available to other users.